Netrnoi Sor Vorasingh: Biography & career

 Sor Vorasingh was born as Netr Ladnork (เนตร ลาดนอก) in poor family in Bua Yai District, Nakhon Ratchasima Province, but raised in Phang Khon District, Sakon Nakhon Province.

 Sor Vorasingh turned professional in 1975 at the age of fifteen, after being unsuccessful in Muay Thai style.
-He had challenged championship three times, the first time with the OPBF light flyweight champion Sang-il Chun of South Korea in 1976, the result was draw.
+He had challenged championship three times, the first time with the OPBF light flyweight champion Sang-il Chun of South Korea in 1976, the result was a draw.
 The second time with the WBC light flyweight title holder Luis Estaba at Estaba home, Caracas, Venezuela in 1977.
-He was defeated via scores over 15 rounds, although he was more likely to win.
+He was defeated via scores over 15 rounds.

 For the third time in 1978, he succeeded when he won the WBC light flyweight title with a decision win over Venezuela's Freddy Castillo at Thai Army Sports Stadium, Bangkok.
 On September 30, 1978, Sung-Jun Kim of South Korea knocked out the 4’10” southpaw Sor Vorasingh in three rounds, making him, at nineteen years and 5 months old, the youngest fighter to ever lose a world title.

 In 1981, Sor Vorasingh challenged the WBC light flyweight title holder Hilario Zapata from Panama at Suranari Military Camp, 2nd Army Area, Nakhon Ratchasima Province, but lost to a technical knockout in 10th round.

-Behind the scenes of the fight with Zapata, before the bout, Sor Vorasingh's staffs went to see a shaman in Pak Thong Chai, for the shaman to use superstition to help him win.
-The shaman determines when he will leave the room as well as when he enters the ring, this will coincide with the time when the shaman releases a Khwai Thanu (a kind of Thai superstition object) to help cut off Zapata's strength.
-The shaman urged him to enter the ring after Zapata, but an error has occurred when Zapata arrives late to the venue.
-The organizer then let Sor Vorasingh enter the ring first.
-He later said in an interview that when he boxed, his arms and legs felt unexplained exhaustion.
+Behind the scenes of his fight with Zapata, Sor Vorasingh's camp sought supernatural assistance by consulting a shaman in Pak Thong Chai.
+The shaman provided guidance on the exact moments Sor Vorasingh should leave his dressing room and step into the ring, timed precisely to coincide with the release of a Khwai Thanu, a traditional Thai occult charm meant to sap the opponent's strength.

+The shaman insisted that Sor Vorasingh must enter the ring after Zapata.
+However, due to an unexpected delay on Zapata's part, the organizers had Sor Vorasingh enter first, breaking the ritual's intended order.
+In a later interview, Sor Vorasingh claimed that during the bout, his arms and legs were overwhelmed by a mysterious fatigue he couldn't explain.

-His last boxing was a loser to Samart Payakaroon a topline Muay Thai fighter who switched to boxing for the first time in 1982 at Lumpinee Stadium.
-Although he was the loser after 10 rounds, most of the audience yelled with displeasure at the decision, because there was an opinion that he should be the winner.
+His final boxing match was against Samart Payakaroon, a top Muay Thai fighter making his professional boxing debut in 1982 at Lumpinee Stadium.
+Although Sor Vorasingh lost after ten rounds, the decision was met with boos and discontent from the crowd, as many believed he had done enough to win.